Chapter 9 Performance Measures

 return( res )

 An estimand not represented by any single input parameter is more difficult to work with than one that corresponds directly to an input parameter.
-Still, it is feasible to examine such estimands with a bit of forethought and careful programming.
-The key is to be clear about what you are trying to estimate because the performance of an estimator depends critically on the estimand against which it is compared.
+That said, it might be a more important estimand than one represented directly with an input parameter.
+As the above shows, it is quite feasible to examine such estimands with a bit of forethought and careful programming.
+The key is to be clear about what you are trying to estimate because the performance of an estimator depends on the estimand against which it is compared.

 9.7 Uncertainty in Performance Estimates (the Monte Carlo Standard Error)

-The performance measures we have described are all defined with respect to the sampling distribution of an estimator, or its distribution across an infinite number of replications of the data-generating process.
-Of course, simulations will only involve a finite set of replications, based on which we calculate estimates of the performance measures.
+The performance measures we have described are all defined in terms of an infinite number of replications of the data-generating process.
+Of course, simulations will only involve a finite set of replications, based on which we estimate the measures.
 These estimates involve some Monte Carlo error because they are based on a limited number of replications.
-It is important to understand the extent of Monte Carlo error when interpreting simulation results, so we need methods for asssessing this source of uncertainty.
+If we re-ran the simulation (with a different seed), our estimates would change.
+We can quantify how much they might change by assessing Monte Carlo error.

 To account for Monte Carlo error, we can think of our simulation results as a sample from a population.
-Each replication is an independent and identically distributed draw from the population of the sampling distribution.
-Once we frame the problem in these terms, standard statistical techniques for independent and identically distributed random variables can be applied to calculate standard errors.
+Each replication is independent drawn from the population of the sampling distribution.
+Once we frame the problem in these terms, we can apply standard statistical techniques to calculate standard errors.
 We call these standard errors Monte Carlo Simulation Errors, or MCSEs.
-For most of the performance measures, closed-form expressions are available for calculating MCSEs.
-For a few of the measures, we can apply techniques such as the jackknife to calculate reasonable approximations for MCSEs.
+For most performance measures, closed-form expressions for their MCSEs are available.
+If no closed-form expressions are available, we can still estimate MCSEs using techniques such as the jackknife or bootstrap.

 9.7.1 Conventional measures for point estimators